Official IOCCC rules

 provided that .

-is NOT the first octet in any
+is NOT the first byte in any

 directory name or filename you create.